James Butler (boxer)

 James Butler Jr. (born December 18, 1972) is an American former professional boxer who competed from 1996 to 2004.
-He challenged once for the IBF super middleweight title in 2000, but he is best known for his infamous bout on November 23, 2001 against Richard Grant where he was arrested after the fight for assault.
+He challenged Sven Otke for the IBF super middleweight world title on September 1, 2001.
+He is famously known for his bout on November 23, 2001 against Richard Grant where he was arrested after the fight for assault.
 In 2004, Butler was arrested for the murder of Sam Kellerman and was sentenced to 29 years and four months in prison after pleading guilty to voluntary manslaughter.

 Biography

 Butler started off his career by scoring 18 wins and only 1 loss in the super middleweight division.
 This led to a title fight against Sven Ottke who beat Butler by unanimous decision.

 Butler's next bout earned him infamy.
 On November 23, 2001, Butler took on Richard Grant on a special edition of ESPN2's Friday Night Fights, at the Roseland Ballroom in New York City.
 The card was part of a charity event designed to raise money to help assist New York police and fire department personnel that survived the September 11 attacks.
 The two had met earlier in their careers, fighting in 1996 when they were first starting out as professionals, with Grant winning a four-round decision.
 The fight went the ten round distance, with all three judges scoring the bout for Grant.

 As the two men waited for the results, Butler asked for his gloves to be cut off.
 After Grant was announced the winner, Butler stood in his corner seeming unpleased by the decision.
-Grant then made his way over to Butler to congratulate him for his effort, but Butler sucker punched the unsuspecting Grant with a right hook that dropped him to the floor.
+Grant then made his way over to Butler to congratulate him for his effort, but Butler sucker punched the unsuspecting Grant on his chin that dropped him to the floor.
 Grant lay dazed on the ring mat and bleeding from the mouth while broadcasters Bob Papa and Teddy Atlas called out for Butler to be arrested on assault charges.
 Grant suffered a dislocated jaw and lacerated tongue from the unprotected bare knuckle punch, and Butler was eventually convicted of assaulting Grant and spent four months in Rikers Island.

 After Butler's assault, he would not return to boxing for three years.
 Returning as a light heavyweight, he fought four times and lost twice.
 His last fight was on another ESPN card against former super middleweight contender Omar Sheika, which he lost by split decision on August 10, 2004.